saumya/HAXE-React-101/README.md

  - Run a webserver and open `home.html`

 ### Note
- Critical are the two config files `build.hxml` and `package.json`.
+ - Critical are the two config files `build.hxml` and `package.json`.
 Everything else is just a compile and run.
 Upon Compiling, it will create two folders `src-haxe/bin` and `build`.

+ - To run this project
+  - install node packages `npm install`
+  - install haxelibs `haxelib install react`
+  - compile with HAXE `haxe build.hxml`
+  - pack with Webpack `npm run packJS`